scrapinghub/scrapy-poet/docs/overrides.rst

 The default way of configuring the override rules is using triplets of the form (``url pattern``, ``override_type``, ``overridden_type``).
-But more complex rules can be introduced if the class :py:class:`web_poet.overrides.OverrideRule` is used.
+But more complex rules can be introduced if the class :py:class:`web_poet.ApplyRule` is used.
 The following example configures an override that is only applied for book pages from ``books.toscrape.com``:

 .. code-block:: python

-    from web_poet import OverrideRule
+    from web_poet import ApplyRule

     SCRAPY_POET_OVERRIDES = [
-        OverrideRule(
+        ApplyRule(
             for_patterns=Patterns(
                 include=["books.toscrape.com/cataloge/*index.html|"],
                 exclude=["/catalogue/category/"]),